stacks-network/docs/_core/smart/tutorial.md

     Database created
     ```

     You should see a message saying `Database created`.
 The command creates an SQLlite database.
 The database is available in the container and also in your workstation.
-In this tutorial, your workstation mount should at this point contain the `$HOME/blockstack-dev-data/db`  directory.
+In this tutorial, your workstation mount should, at this point, contain the `$HOME/blockstack-dev-data/db`  directory.

 2. Type check the `names.clar` contract.